cloudfoundry-attic/cf-docs/source/docs/dotcom/adding-a-service.html.md

 Not all services provide bindable service instances.
 Binding requires an additional level of integration with a provider, and it doesn't make sense in all cases for the provider to return any credentials for an application's use.

-For services that offer bindable service instances, the binding operation puts credentiels for the service instance in the environment variable VCAP_SERVICES, where your application can consume them.
+For services that offer bindable service instances, the binding operation puts credentials for the service instance in the environment variable VCAP_SERVICES, where your application can consume them.
 For more information, see [VCAP_SERVICES Environment Variable](../using/services/environment-variable.html).

 You can bind a service to an application with the command `cf bind-service`.
 You will first be asked for the application to bind the service to.